 - Be independent in self-care or use assistive devices independently

-- Must be willing to participate in a working community
+- Be willing to participate in a working community

-- Must not be a threat to self or others
+- Not be a threat to self or others

 Does BIND provide job placement or employment services?